 Our oil and natural gas operations are subject to risks incident to the operation of oil and gas wells, including, but not limited to, uncontrolled flows of oil, gas, brine or well fluids into the environment, blowouts, cratering, mechanical difficulties, fires, explosions or other physical damage, pollution or other risks, any of which could result in substantial losses to us.
 In addition, our oil and natural gas properties are located in the Gulf of Mexico, which makes us more vulnerable to tropical storms and hurricanes.
 These hazards can cause personal injury or loss of life, severe damage to and destruction of property and equipment, pollution or other environmental damage and the suspension of operations.
 Damages arising from such occurrences may result in lawsuits asserting large claims.
 Insurance may not be sufficient or effective under all circumstances or against all hazards to which we may be subject.
 A successful claim for which we are not fully insured could have a material adverse effect on our financial condition, results of operations and cash flow.
 Although we obtain insurance against some of these risks, we cannot insure against all possible losses.
-As a result, any damage or loss not covered by insurance could have a material adverse effect on our financial condition, results of operations and cash flow.
+As a result, any damage or loss not covered by insurance could have a material adverse effect on our financial condition, results of operations, results of operations, and cash flow.

 We have insurance policies to cover some of our risk of loss associated with our operations, and we maintain the amount of insurance we believe is prudent.
 However, not all of our business activities can be insured at the levels we desire because of either limited market availability or unfavorable economics (limited coverage for the underlying cost).
 Our general and excess liability policies, among others, are effective for one year beginning May 1, 2022 and provide for \$300.0 million of coverage for bodily injury and property damage liability, including coverage for liability claims resulting from seepage, pollution or contamination.
 With respect to the Oil Spill Financial Responsibility requirement under the OPA of 1990, we are required to evidence \$35.0 million of financial responsibility to the BSEE and we have insurance coverage of such amount.
-We currently carry multiple layers of insurance coverage) covering our operating activities, with higher limits of coverage for higher valued properties and wells.
-The Energy Package is effective for one year beginning June 1, 2022 and limits for well control range from \$30.0 million aggregate limit covering one of our higher valued properties.
-With respect to coverage for named windstorms, we have a \$162.5 million and the risk profile and sufficient and \$15.0 million for all other properties subject to a retention of \$17.5 million on the conventional shelf properties and \$12.5 million on the deepwater properties.
+We currently carry multiple layers of insurance coverage in our Energy Package (defined as certain insurance policies relating to our oil and gas properties which include named windstorm coverage) covering our operating activities, with higher limits of coverage for higher valued properties and wells.
+The Energy Package is effective for one year beginning June 1, 2022 and limits for well control range from \$30.0 million to \$500.0 million depending on the risk profile and contractual requirements.
+With respect to coverage for named windstorms, we have a \$162.5 million aggregate limit covering one of our higher valued properties, and \$150.0 million for all other properties subject to a retention of \$17.5 million on the conventional shelf properties and \$12.5 million on the deepwater properties.
 The operational and named windstorm coverages are effective for one year beginning June 1, 2022.
 Coverage for pollution causing a negative environmental impact is provided under the well control and other sections within the policy.
 We do not carry business interruption insurance.